 - We can also get insight into the content that companies are consuming.
 If XYZ Inc. is constantly reviewing content on IT cost containment, that’s valuable information to know for consultants who specialize in contract negotiations.
 As an example, we can help connect you with that company’s procurement department to see about saving money on their IT contracts.

 The key here is mining for data that arms you with the information you need to provide a relevant offer.
 Think about your potential targets or their end-users and major milestones that might affect the sales cycle.
 We guide you in approaching the people who need you the most when they need you the most.

 Are you interested in learning more about which companies are consuming information related to your products services?
-We’re able to pull activity data on a list of nearly 6,000 topics on over 5,000 business websites down to the company IP address.
+We’re able to pull activity data on a list of over 6,500 topics on over 6,000 business websites down to the company IP address.

 You can download the list to see if there any topics we are tracking related to your products and services by filling out the form below.